 At Kinabalu International School, swimming is an important part of our PE curriculum.
 All students in Foundation 2 will participate in weekly swimming lessons throughout the academic year.
 Students in Key Stage 1 will have swimming lessons for two of the three terms.
 Students in Key Stage 2 and Secondary will have swimming lessons for one term (Term 2).

 Our swimming lessons are conducted by our trained staff and all students in the programme progress through a range of swimming levels (briefly outlined below).
 If parents would like the full outline of skills their child is learning, they should ask a member of the PE department.

 In addition to our PE programme, Kinabalu International School also offers an elite swimming club – The Stingrays – for our most advanced Primary (from Year 3) and Secondary swimmers.
 Stingrays trains up to twice a week as part of our Extra Curricular programme and will work with the coaches to further develop their technique, speed and stamina and join local swimming competitions when appropriate.
 We have recently added the Primary Stingrays Prep Team to accommodate students who are enthusiastic about swimming but whose technique and stamina levels are not yet at a good enough standard.
 This group is being prepped to transition smoothly into the Elite Stingrays team at a later stage.

 DUCKLINGS GRADE 1, 2 AND 3

 The Dolphin Award is for children that have some experience in the pool and are developing their confidence.
 This award involves a range of stationary and moving skills such as floating, log rolls, gliding, kicking and travelling on their front and back for a maximum distance of 10 meters.
-This level takes place in waist deep water and requires the students to wear goggles.